Phan Thi Kim Phuc: Activism

 In 1997, she established the first Kim Phúc Foundation in the U.S., with the aim of providing medical and psychological assistance to child victims of war.
 Later, other foundations were set up, with the same name, under an umbrella organization, Kim Phúc Foundation International.

 In 2004, Phúc spoke at the University of Connecticut about her life and experience, learning how to be "strong in the face of pain" and how compassion and love helped her heal.
-She is a UNESCO Goodwill Ambassador and gives lectures around the world.

-On December 28, 2009, National Public Radio broadcast her spoken essay, "The Long Road to Forgiveness," for the "This I Believe" series.
+On December 28, 2009, National Public Radio broadcast her spoken essay, "The Long Road to Forgiveness", for the This I Believe series.
 In May 2010, Phúc was reunited by the BBC with ITN correspondent Christopher Wain, who helped to save her life.
 On May 18, 2010, Phúc appeared on the BBC Radio 4 programme It's My Story.
 In the programme, Phúc related how she was involved through her foundation in the efforts to secure medical treatment in Canada for Ali Abbas, who had lost both arms in a rocket attack on Baghdad during the invasion of Iraq in 2003.

-In a December 21, 2017, article for The Wall Street Journal, Kim Phúc wrote that the trauma she suffered in the napalm strike still requires treatment, but that the psychological trauma was greater: "But even worse than the physical pain was the emotional and spiritual pain."
+In a December 21, 2017, article for The Wall Street Journal, Phúc wrote that the physical trauma she suffered in the napalm strike still required treatment, but that "even worse than the physical pain was the emotional and spiritual pain."
 This led directly to her conversion to Christianity, which she credits with healing the psychological trauma of living over forty years being known to the world as "Napalm Girl".
 "My faith in Jesus Christ is what has enabled me to forgive those who had wronged me," she wrote, "no matter how severe those wrongs were."

-In July 2022, Kim Phúc in person welcomed 236 Ukrainian refugees with children aboard a special flight from Warsaw to Regina, Saskatchewan, Canada.
-The airplane used for the special flight bore an image of her iconic 1972 photo.
-The flight was arranged by an organization called Solidaire.
+In July 2022, Phúc in person welcomed 236 Ukrainian refugees with children aboard a special flight, arranged by an organization called Solidaire, from Warsaw to Regina, Saskatchewan, Canada, in an airplane displaying her iconic 1972 photo on its side.